redis-developer/redisai-iris/README.md

 Run that command, and you'll have all the dependencies installed and will be ready to run the code.

-## Step 3: Build the ONNX Model
+## Step 3: Build the TorchScript Model

-This is as easy as running the following:
+Load and train a Sklearn LogisticRegression model using the Iris Data Set.
+Use Microsoft's Hummingbird.ml to convert the Sklearn model into a TorchScript model for loading into RedisAI.
+Run the `build.py` Python script to generate the `iris.pt` model file:

     $ python build.py